afriedm49/Engineering4_Notebook/README.md

 ### Reflection

-The dictionary is very helpful in order to have all the morse values in one place, and can be called easily by the MORSE_CODE[], with the letter in the brackets.
-Use a for loop to go through each letter in the message, and add each morse letter to a blank string, printing it at the end.
+The dictionary is very helpful in order to have all the morse values in one place.
+It can be called easily by MORSE_CODE[], with the desired term in the brackets.
+Use a for loop to go through each letter in the message, adding each morse letter to a blank string.
+Lastly, print the string at at the end.

 &nbsp;